altunidev/altunidev.github.io/docs/about.md

 Hey!
 My online alias is Salty.
 How's it going?

-I define myself as a technologist, artist, gaming enthusiast, and all around general nerd.
-Generally speaking, I don't go with labels and would rather let my stories to define me instead.
+I see myself as a technologist, artist, gaming enthusiast, and all around general nerd.
+Generally speaking, I don't go with conventional societal labels and would rather let my thoughts and stories to define me instead.

 ### Why did you make this website?